Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 Several factors may play into the development of a substance use disorder.
 Studies have found that genetic factors may account for around 40 to 60% of a person's risk of developing any substance use disorder.
 Environmental factors and mental health disorders may also increase your risk.

-For people who are experiencing both a substance use disorder and mental health condition, it is often best to treat both at the same time.
+For people who are experiencing both a substance use disorder and a mental health condition, it is often best to treat both at the same time.
 Therapy is one avenue to do so.
 Effective therapy options may include:

 Effective therapy options